williamsca/bargaining-upzone/paper/slides.md

 &nbsp;

 Consider state mandated **upzoning near transit** (e.g., NY Housing Compact, CA SB50):
 - What happens to total upzoning?
-Will municipalities cut back on upzoning in other areas?
+Will municipalities substitute away from upzoning other areas?
 - What happens to proffer rates and revenues?
-As supply of buildable land increase, will builders pay less for upzoning?
+If supply of buildable land increases, will builders pay less for upzoning?
 - What is resident welfare loss?

 Need a model!